2017 Tour — FAQ

 Yes, you must have a ticket to attend ANTIQUES ROADSHOW.
-The 2017 ticket application deadline has passed for the first five events.
-Ticket applications for the Newport event will be accepted through 11:59PM PT, Monday, July 31, 2017.
+The ticket application deadline has passed for all 2017 tour events.
 Tickets will not be available at the door for any event.

 How and when can I get tickets to an event?

-The 2017 ticket application deadline has passed for the first five events.
-Ticket applications for the Newport event will be accepted through 11:59PM PT, Monday, July 31, 2017.
+The ticket application deadline has passed for all 2017 tour events.
 Ticket recipients are selected from all eligible applicants by random drawing.
 Tickets will not be available at the door for any event.
 Each ticket holder may bring two hand-carry objects for appraisal.
 See the Complete Ticket Rules page for more information.

 When does the ticket selection take place?